How to Monitor Data Quality: A Detailed Guide

 • You'll need a local proxy server to intercept hits.
 In order to keep track of the number of requests a device sends, you can filter requests by the name of the application or the host to which they're sent.

-• All hits are collected in Measurement Protocol format and require additional processing.
+• All events are collected in Measurement Protocol format and require additional processing.
 Once hits have been collected and filtered, they must be copied and parsed into parameters.
-You can use any convenient tool to do this: Hit Builder, formulas in Google Sheets, or a JavaScript or Python app.
-It all depends on what’s more convenient for you.
-Plus, you’ll need knowledge of Measurement Protocol parameters to identify errors in the sent hits.
+You can use any convenient tool to do this: Event Builder, formulas in Google Sheets, or a JavaScript or Python app.
+It all depends on what's more convenient for you.
+Plus, you'll need knowledge of Measurement Protocol parameters to identify errors in the sent events.

 1. Connect your mobile device to your laptop via USB.